seanthegeek/seanthegeek.github.io/_posts/2024-08-21-ghidra-setup-guide.md

 Ghidra is an open-source software reverse engineering platform developed by the US National Security Agency (NSA).
 It is a useful free alternative to commercial reverse engineering platforms such as IDA or Binary Ninja.
-Each platform has its strengths and weaknesses but a price tag of $0 is a powerful adoption motivator.
+Each platform has its strengths and weaknesses, but a price tag of $0 is a powerful adoption motivator.
 In fact, Ghidra has replaced IDA as in the SANS
 FOR610: Reverse-Engineering Malware: Malware Analysis Tools and Techniques course!
 Ghidra does require a few setup steps, which is what this guide is all